QUOTE

 Mark died in Alexandria, Egypt on 25 April 68, which by the 800s had become a land ruled by Muslims.
 The Venetians decided to retrieve the body of Saint Mark and bring it to Venezia.
 In 828, two Venetians stole the body of Saint Mark and concealed it under porc.
 The muslim guards were repulsed by the porc and did not inspect the basket.

 The body of Saint Mark was then buried in what was the Doge’s private chapel, now Basilica San Marco.
 When the Basilica was rebuilt, Saint Mark’s body was lost.
 It was miraculously rediscovered, an event greatly celebrated.
+Saint Mark’s body entering the Basilica is repeatedly depicted throughout Venezia.

 BASILICA SAN MARCO